Waiting List Information

 What are my chances if I reapply next year?

 If you choose to reapply next year, your application will be evaluated with the new pool of applicants.

 We know that the waiting list process is an uncertain and often frustrating experience for candidates.
-Unfortunately, we are rarely able to give definitive answers before our admission offer reply date in May.
+Unfortunately, we are rarely able to give definitive answers before our admission offer reply dates; Round 3 Admits have until June 1st to reply to our offer.
 We will do our best to notify candidates if there is any information we feel will be useful or if our approach to the waiting list changes.
+While we welcome email correspondences with relevant updates, we are NOT able to grant in person meetings with individuals on the waiting list.
 We will post any updates on this page.
 Thank you for your patience and understanding.